 Juvenile dependency cases often arise when DHS has concerns regarding the care a minor child is receiving from parents or other caregivers and, as a result, questions whether the Juvenile Court should have legal jurisdiction over that child.

 People change their names for a variety of reasons.
 Commonly, upon marriage, one spouse will take the surname of the other spouse.
 If, later, the marriage is legally dissolved, either spouse may choose to return to a previous name.

-Relationship agreements, whether premarital, post-marital or domestic partnership agreements are growing in popularity.
-More than ever before, couples are constructing a plan to ensure protection and distribution of their assets when their marriage ends—by either death or divorce.
+Relationship agreements, whether premarital, post-marital or domestic partnership agreements, are growing in popularity.
+Couples are constructing a plan to ensure protection and distribution of their assets when their marriage ends—by either death or divorce.

 As the legal landscape for same-sex couples evolves, the need for experienced legal representation increases.
-Our attorneys regularly advise same-sex couples on Oregon and Washington domestic partnership and marriage planning, divorce, estate planning, incapacity planning, and tax matters.
+Our attorneys regularly advise same-sex couples on OR and WA partnership, marriage planning, divorce, estate planning, incapacity planning, & tax matters.

 In some cases, a court will determine whether a child's best interests are served by continuing contact with a third party.
-If a non-parent can prove that they have served a substantial enough role in a child's life, visitation or even custody of the child may be awarded to the third party.
-Learn more about guardianships here.
+If a non-parent can prove that they have served a substantial enough role in a child's life, visitation or even custody may be awarded.

 Today, it’s more common than ever for clients to represent themselves in their own legal matters.
 Because of this evolving trend, the courts are taking steps to make the legal process more accessible, including providing standard forms for pleadings, facilitators to review forms to help reduce error, along with booklets and websites to explain the basics of family law.
 We can help.

 We’ve been leading the charge for more than four decades.
 In that time, we’ve helped countless families fulfill their dreams and responsibilities.
 Plus, we’ve bolstered the communities we live in and furthered the legal profession.